strongdm/accessbot/docs/CONFIGURE_ACCESSBOT.md

 * **SDM_ADMINS_CHANNEL**.
 Channel name to be used by administrators for approval messages, for example: `#accessbot-private` (important to start with `#`).
 Default = None
 * **SDM_MAX_AUTO_APPROVE_USES** and **SDM_MAX_AUTO_APPROVE_INTERVAL**.
 Max number of times that the auto-approve functionality can be used in an interval of configured minutes.
 Defaults = None / None
 * **SDM_USER_ROLES_TAG**.
 Tag to be used for controlling the roles a user can request.
 Default = None
+* **SDM_ENABLE_RESOURCES_FUZZY_MATCHING**.
+Tag to be used for enable fuzzy matching for resources when a searched resource is not found.
+Default = true.
+To disable, set the var with empty value or with any value that's different of 'true'.

 See image below for more information: